AlbinaGiliazova/HyperskillFrontend/README.md

 03. Chatty bot
    – A simple program to chat with a bot about the age and programming.
 04. Coffee Machine
-   – A simulator for selling coffee of threee types.
+   – A simulator for selling coffee of three types.